algorithmiaio/dev-center/_pages/integrations/newrelic.md

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/newrelic/queue_algo_connection.png" alt="Architecture of NewRelic-Algorithmia integration for model performance metrics" class="screenshot">

-The specific version of the New Relic algorithm will be enabled to consume from this queue.
+The specific version of the New Relic algorithm will be enabled to consume from this topic.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/newrelic/newrelic_queue.png" alt="Architecture of NewRelic-Algorithmia integration for model performance metrics" class="screenshot">